William Hulme (British Army officer): West Indies

-The first and second battalions of the 1st Regiment (Royal Scots) had been stationed in the West Indies since 1803.
+The first and second battalions of the 1st (Royal) Regiment of Foot had been stationed in the West Indies since 1803.
 Hulme joined the regiment with the rank of lieutenant on 26 June 1805, but his service in North America soon came to an end on 17 December 1805.
 A substantially reduced second battalion returned to England in January 1806 to news of the revolt of two Sepoy battalions employed by the East India Company at Vellore and of other troubles.
 The battalion was immediately ordered to India, reinforced to 1000 men with volunteers from the third and fourth battalions stationed at Bexhill.